owid/owid-catalog-py/README.md

 t = Table.read_csv('/tmp/my_table.csv')
 ```

 ## Changelog

 - `master`
   - Add flag `is_public` for public/private datasets
+  - Enforce snake_case for table, dataset and variable short names
 - `v0.2.5`
   - Fix ability to load remote CSV tables
 - `v0.2.4`
   - Update the default catalog URL to use a CDN
 - `v0.2.3`
   - Fix methods for finding and loading data from a `LocalCatalog`
 - `v0.2.2`
   - Repack frames to compact dtypes on `Table.to_feather()`
 - `v0.2.1`
   - Fix key typo used in version check
 - `v0.2.0`
   - Copy dataset metadata into tables, to make tables more traceable
   - Add API versioning, and a requirement to update if your version of this library is too old
 - `v0.1.1`
   - Add support for Python 3.8
 - `v0.1.0`
   - Initial release, including searching and fetching data from a remote catalog